 A wall can tell so may stories.
-All the scars, knocks and scrapes tells of a wider story.
-It’s not just architectural history of a building I’m interested in.
-It’s what created the scars.
-The low lying stories of the people who lived and worked in them.
-Their aspirations, the care, lack of care, successes and failures.
-All of this is behind the scrapes and scratches we see now.
-I walked around a village in Suffolk early one morning, stumbling across all the modifications and photographing them.
+All the scars, knocks and scrapes tells of a wider picture of what was going on.
+It’s not just architectural history of a building I’m interested in, but what created the scars.
+There are the low lying stories of the people who lived and worked in them, who made an impact on teh fabric.
+Their aspirations, the care, lack of care, successes and failures, all human traits that are behind the scrapes and scratches we see now.
+I walked around a village in Suffolk early one morning, stumbling across such blemishes and modifications, and photographing them.

-In just a small area I saw the re-use and change of use; the extensions, past extensions, lost verandas, filled in windows (tax avoidance) and doors.
-The decay, restoration, and failed projects.
-They show us aspirations, successful businesses, and the decline of them.
+In just a small area I saw the re-use and change of use from a brewery, to barn, to accomodation.
+There were the extensions, past extensions, lost verandas, filled in windows (tax avoidance) and doors.
+The decay when a building is not looked after, follwed byt the restoration, and sometimes, failed projects.
+They show us the aspirations of people, their successful businesses, and the decline of them.

 I’m not talking about ruins and monuments here, but actual buildings where people live and work.
 What’s fascinating is, we don’t cover this up; we like the story on show, even the graffiti, names, initials and dates.
 There are the buildings with the stuccoed and the plastered walls that can cover all this up, but on the whole, we leave these scars for all to see.
 We are more likely to cover up the blemishes on the inside.